pavel-2020/devextreme-documentation/concepts/05 Widgets/Funnel/89 Adaptive Layout.md

 [note]

-The layout does not automatically adapt to changes made in the widget's container at runtime.
+The layout does not automatically adapt to changes made in the UI component's container at runtime.
 Therefore, if you enable a user to resize the container, call the [render()](/api-reference/20%20Data%20Visualization%20Widgets/BaseWidget/3%20Methods/render().md '/Documentation/ApiReference/Data_Visualization_Widgets/dxFunnel/Methods/#render') method after each resizing to render the **Funnel** in the new size.

 ---
 ##### jQuery